CInet/meta/Plan.md

 In every dimension, the set of polymatroids forms a rational polyhedral cone whose generators should be stored up to isomorphy.
-Since entropicness is not easy to decide, we want to store several necessary properties:
+Since entropicness is not easy to decide, we want to store several easier related properties:

 - `Selfadhesive`: selfadhesivity in the sense of Matúš.
 - `ZhangYeung`: Zhang-Yeung inequality.